-Southern Discoveries is dedicated to preserving the beauty of Milford Sound and Queenstown for future generations.
+Southern Discoveries is dedicated to preserving the beauty of Milford Sound for future generations.

 We maintain an ongoing commitment to the conservation of our environment through sponsorship of the Sinbad Sanctuary Project and the Tawaki Project in partnership with the Department of Conservation, Fiordland Conservation Trust and the University of Otago.